MCCreationsOS/mccreations-next/docs/CONTRIBUTING.md

 MCCreations Next requires both Node.js and NPM to be installed on your machine.
 Installation and instructions can be found [here](https://nodejs.org/en)

 ### Cloning the Repository
 Building directly on top of the existing MCCreations repository is not recommended.
 To clone the repository, first create a new fork, and then clone that fork to your local machine.
-You can use the Github CLI, Desktop App or any other Git compatiable applications to do this.
+You can use the Github CLI, Desktop App or any other Git compatible applications to do this.

-### Install Depencancies
+### Install Dependencies
 Run
 ```
 $ npm install